-The Australian Government Department of Agriculture, Fisheries and Forestry is considering the importation of fresh persimmon fruit from Japan, The Republic of Korea (hereinafter referred to as Korea) and Israel.
+The Australian Government Department of Agriculture, Fisheries and Forestry has considered the importation of fresh persimmon fruit from Japan, The Republic of Korea (herein after referred to as Korea) and Israel.
 In 2002, Biosecurity Australia officially advised stakeholders of the commencement of the generic Import Risk Analysis (IRA) on the importation of persimmons.
 In 2003, Biosecurity Australia conducted a preliminary risk assessment and determined that the potential quarantine pests associated with persimmons in Japan, Korea and Israel were not significantly different to those for which policy already exists.
-Therefore, Biosecurity Australia advised stakeholders of the cessation of the IRA and assessment of the import access request as a review and extension of existing policy.
+Therefore, Biosecurity Australia advised stakeholders of the cessation of the IRA and assessment of the import access request as an extension of existing policy.
 Biosecurity Australia has existing policy for the importation of fresh persimmons from the USA (California, Arizona and Texas only) and New Zealand.
+Biosecurity Australia circulated the Draft Import Policy Report in December 2003.

-This document presents a draft import policy for fresh persimmon fruit imports into Australia from Japan, Korea and Israel.
+This document presents final import policy for fresh persimmon fruit imports into Australia from Japan, Korea and Israel.